A Home Filled with Dignity, Not Empty Cupboards

 The Facts

-Worth of home items have already been connected to Good360’s member network in 2025.
-(As of March 2025)
+worth of disaster recovery items have been connected to Good360’s member network since 2019

 Creating impact with home essentials